DataFrames - Part 1

 df.boxplot()

-By default, boxplots are shown for all columns if no further argument is given to the function (empty round parenthesis).
-As the calcium plot is rather squeezed we may wish to see it individually.
+By default, boxplots are shown for all columns if no further argument is given to the function (empty round parentheses).
+As the calcium plot is quite condensed, we may wish to visualise it, separately.
 This can be done by specifying the calcium column as an argument:

 PYTHON